↑

 Because we were determined to make our blog successful, we pulled out all the stops, including stepping out of our comfort zone.

-For some, just the thought of telling other people about their blog makes their stomach turn.
+For some, just the thought of telling other people about their blog makes their stomachs turn.
 What will people think?
-What if they think it’s silly?
-Right?
+What if they think it’s silly, right?

 You should be so unbelievably proud of this and want to shout from the rooftops!